If energy efficiency is a business no brainer then putting a thorough energy management system in place is just plain common sense.

 A good starting point for energy management is to adopt the Low Carbon Hierarchy, an approach favoured by the Carbon Trust and adopted by many local government bodies.

-- Reduce energy use by both cutting down use and putting energy efficiency measures in place.
+- Reduce energy consumption by cutting down use and putting energy efficiency measures in place.
 This should include the design of all goods and services and also the entire supply chain.

 - Where possible, replace fossil fuels with renewable energy and/or use cleaner fossil fuel technology such as Combined Heat and Power (CHP).

 - Finally, having reduced carbon emissions by reducing waste, energy efficiency and by using renewable and cleaner sources of energy, neutralise the remaining unavoidable emissions through carbon offsetting schemes.

 Whilst the low carbon hierarchy’s grand ambitions may not fit all businesses, the Government Office for the South West and the Carbon Trust use a simple five-step plan, which is easily scalable according to the size of your organization.